anthonyjdella/twilio-quest-booth-mission/README.md

 ### Prep
 To run this custom extension at the booth you will need to have 2 or 3 windows open:
 - Window running TwilioQuest, with the Booth Mission already loaded
+- Use the demo user to log into the Twilio Console and open the [Active Numbers](https://www.twilio.com/console/phone-numbers/) (and buy a number) or the [Buy Numbers](https://www.twilio.com/console/phone-numbers/search) page.
-- A logged in Twilio Console account open to the [Buy Numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/search?frameUrl=%2Fconsole%2Fphone-numbers%2Fsearch%3Fx-target-region%3Dus1&currentFrameUrl=%2Fconsole%2Fphone-numbers%2Fsearch%3FisoCountry%3DGB%26searchTerm%3D%26searchFilter%3Dleft%26searchType%3Dnumber%26x-target-region%3Dus1%26__override_layout__%3Dembed%26bifrost%3Dtrue) page. *It's useful to prepare address/identity requirements ahead of time or have a number that is already owned in countries that have difficult process for acquiring numbers.*
+  > It's useful to prepare address/identity requirements ahead of time or have a number that is already owned in countries that have difficult process for acquiring numbers.
-- Optional: A logged in Twilio Console account open to the [Twiml Bins](https://console.twilio.com/us1/develop/twiml-bins/twiml-bins?frameUrl=%2Fconsole%2Ftwiml-bins%3Fx-target-region%3Dus1) page.
-If possible have a TwiML bin ready with a url
+- Open the [Twiml Bins](https://www.twilio.com/console/runtime/twiml-bins) page with a prepared TwiML bin ready.
+- Optional: Install a  browser extension like [SessionBuddy](https://chrome.google.com/webstore/detail/session-buddy/edacconmaakjimmfgnblocblbcdcpbko?hl=en) to save the open tabs in case you need to restore them between players.

-### PlayThrough
+### Playthrough
 1. When someone starts the game they can play through the first barrier with little guidance.

 2. At the second barrier they will need to buy a phone number or find the number you already own.
 Direct them to switch to the other window where they can do this.
 When they input the number it will be saved as an environment variable.